 Let’s take a closer look at the types.

-Petrol generators burn gasoline to provide electrical power.
+Gasoline generators burn gasoline to provide electrical power.
 The engine injects air and fuel into a chamber, and a spark plug creates combustion, which forces the piston to move up and down and turn the crankshaft.
 The motion of the crankshaft spins the rotor and creates an electromagnetic field, producing an electrical current.

-Petrol generators work by converting mechanical energy — the energy from the alternator — into electricity.
+Gasoline generators work by converting mechanical energy — the energy from the alternator — into electricity.
 It’s one of the most common generator types and a suitable choice for most power tools and appliances.

-Petrol generators are best for people on a budget or who use their generators sparingly.
+Gas generators are best for people on a budget or who use their generators sparingly.

 It also doesn’t degrade over time.
 If you have adequate propane stored, you won’t have to worry about having old fuel in your tank or running out during emergencies.